-Whether you’re an avid traveler contemplating your next destination, or an inexperienced tourist in search of recommendations, New York Times Travel is among the best and most user-friendly online resources available.
-Between the clever writing and a collection of breathtaking photographs, it’s easy to lose hours to New York Times Travel on a slow workday, as certain Long Weekenders have been known to do.
-So imagine my thrill and surprise as I clicked through my favorite travel portal yesterday—only to be greeted by a photograph of my own.
+Whether you’re an avid traveler contemplating your next destination or a novice tourist in search of recommendations, the New York Times online travel section is among the best resources out there.
+Between the clever writing and the transportive photographs, it’s easy to lose hours to The Gray Lady on a slow workday, as certain long weekenders have been known to do.
+So imagine my thrill and surprise as I clicked through my favorite travel portal yesterday, only to be greeted by a photograph of my own.

-Several months ago, New York Times Travel featured a story on the value of souvenirs, from Japanese teacups to embroidered Moroccan linens.
-For an accompanying feature titled “What I Brought Home,” The Times asked its readers to submit photos of their most meaningful souvenirs, as well as the stories that went with them.
-The best of the bunch—including one of my own photos, titled “More Than Money”—were published in the online travel section.
+Several months ago, the Times featured a story on the value of souvenirs, from Japanese teacups to embroidered Moroccan linens.
+For an accompanying feature titled “What I Brought Home,” the paper asked its readers to submit photos of their most meaningful souvenirs, as well as the stories that went with them.
+The best of the bunch—including one of my own photos—were published in the online travel section.

 So here’s to an exciting year of travel ahead in 2013, one that adds dozens of new coins to the jar.
 Happy New Year!